AngellusMortis/django_microsoft_auth/docs/usage.rst

     .. important::

-        You will need Client ID and an Client Secret for step 5.
+        You will need a Client ID and a Client Secret for step 5.
 Make sure you generate these and store them somewhere.
 You will additionally need the Tenant ID if you configuring a single-tenant application.